Alice Fearn: Stage

 On 16 April 2023, Fearn joined a star-studded cast for the concert version of Mad Hatter the Musical at the Place des Arts, Symphony Hall in Montreal in the role of Marybeth, the Mad Hatter's Wife.
 Fellow cast members included: Brittney Johnson, as the Queen of Hearts and Ra'ed Saade, Netflix star of My Unorthodox Life, as Barry.

 She starred in the original musical Then, Now and Next at the Southwark Playhouse - Borough (London), directed by Julie Atherton and written by Christopher J Orton and Jon Robyns, from June until July 2023.
 The show follows Alex over the course of twenty years and through two loves, Stephen and Peter, played by Joaquin Pedro Valdes and Peter Hannah respectively.

 In September 2023 it was announced that Fearn will join the cast of Diana the musical as Camilla Parker Bowles, alongside Kerry Ellis as Lady Di and Maiya Quensah Breed as young Diana Spencer.
 The UK premiere concert version of the show played at the Eventim Apollo in Hammersmith on 4 December 2023.

 A new production of Dear Evan Hansen, co-produced by Ambassador Theatre Group Productions and Nottingham Playhouse was announced in 2024.
 The show would open in Nottingham ahead of a UK tour and open-call casting was launched in collaboration with TikTok.
 In June 2024 it was revealed that Fearn will be playing Heidi Hansen, Evan's mum.

+In June 2026 full cast for the European premiere of Kimberly Akimbo was announced, with Fearn in the role of Debra, joining Maria Friedman in the titular role.
+The show ran at the Hampstead Theatre in London from August to November.

 Films and television

 Fearn has a long career as a singer/voice artists in major films, from movie musicals such as Sweeney Todd: the Demon Barber of Fleet Street, Mamma Mia!, Les Misérables, to Alice in Wonderland, How to train your dragon, Robin Hood and Life of Pi among many.

 On 11 November 2024 it was announced that Fearn will be playing Galinda/Glinda's mother in the first of the two-part film adaptation of Wicked.
-Fearn joins many West End and Broadway stage actors making an appearance in the movie, such as Andy Nyman, Adam James, Sharon D. Clarke, Kerry Ellis and Courtney-Mae Briggs.
+Fearn joined many West End and Broadway stage actors making an appearance in the movie, such as Idina Menzel, Kristin Chenoweth, Andy Nyman, Adam James, Sharon D. Clarke, Debbie Kurup and Courtney-Mae Briggs.
 At the last stop of the movie premiere tour "Journey to Oz" in London, the city's Royal Festival Hall was transformed in the Emerald City with many of the movie stars and West End theatre and TV celebrities in attendance.
-Fearn made an appearance with Wicked co-star Sophie Evans.
+Fearn made an appearance with Wicked co-star Sophie Evans, the two played Elphaba and Glinda respectively in the stage version of the show in London.
+Fearn also appears in the second movie adaptation Wicked: For Good, in a scene showing young Galinda's birthday party, as well as at Glinda and Fiyero's wedding.